Surya Sen Colony, Block B, Siliguri

 Specific learning outcomes for English courses include the following:

-Cross Fertilization with allied Arts:Students of English Honours should also be able to articulate the relations among culture, history, and texts—for example, ideological and political aspects of representation, economic processes of textual production, dissemination and reception, and cross-fertilization with other arts: architecture, sculpture, music, film, painting, dance, and theatre.
+English Honours students should understand the links between culture, history, and texts, including political representation, economic processes, and other art forms like architecture, sculpture, music, film, painting, dance, and theatre.

 Course Outcome: